TownyAdvanced/FlagWar/README.md

 - **Sponsor a Developer 💗**
-  Sponsoring a developer is appreciated, and gives back to those who have spent time to keep the project going.
+  Sponsoring a developer gives back to those who have spent time to keep the project going.
   See the sidebar for open sponsorships and learn about GitHub's [Sponsors Program][gh-sponsors].

 - **Use FlagWar ⛳**
   Using FlagWar lets us know that people still love the war system.
-It can be encouraging for everyone involved.
-  Keeping metrics on, while optional, also gives us a rough idea of the health and adoption of FlagWar in the TownyAdvanced ecosystem.
+  Keeping metrics on, while optional, also gives us a rough idea of the adoption of FlagWar in the TownyAdvanced ecosystem.

 <!-- Links -->